Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Contamination and Completeness

-In order to estimate the true positive rate (i.e., precision) and completeness of our sample of newly identified CEMP stars, we use our testing sample (described in Section \ref{sec:train}) where we already know the observed carbon abundance from the catalogs of \citet{Lee2013} and \citet{Yoon2018}.
-As we constrain the full set of spectra that we classify by the absolute G magnitude and $\rm{G_{BP}-G_{RP}}$ color of the training/testing sample (see Section \ref{sec:bprp}), we can be confident that the precision and completeness estimates are representative of the full sample.
-In addition, we have stellar parameters and carbon abundances for these stars, which allows us to study how the precision and completeness behaves as a function of various parameters, including observational effects.
+In order to estimate the contamination and completeness (i.e., true positive rate) of our sample of newly identified CEMP candidates, we use our testing sample (described in Section \ref{sec:train}), where we already know the observed carbon abundances.
+Specifically, we define contamination as the number of false positives divided by the sum of the true positives and false positives.
+In other words, the contamination estimates the rate of carbon-normal stars in the sample we classify as CEMP.
+On the other hand, we define completeness as the number of true positives divided by the sum of the true positives and false negatives.
+Therefore, the completeness estimates the fraction of true CEMP stars that we expect to detect.
+There may be non-stellar objects that contaminate our sample (e.g., quasars), but we mitigate these effects by constraining the full set of spectra that we classify by the absolute $G$ magnitude and $\rm{G_{BP}-G_{RP}}$ color of the training/testing sample (see Section \ref{sec:bprp}).
+Furthermore, stars hotter than our training/testing sample might mistakenly be included if high levels of extinction make them appear sufficiently red.
+However, we expect that this situation is rare, given that our training sample is representative of the full distribution in \teff\ and extinction (see Figure \ref{fig:train} and \ref{fig:train2}).
+In addition, we have stellar parameters and carbon abundances for the testing sample, which allows us to study how the contamination and completeness behave as a function of various parameters, including observational effects.